puppetlabs/puppet-docs/source/pe/3.3/quick_writing_windows.markdown

 canonical: "/pe/latest/quick_writing_windows.html"
 ---

-Welcome to part two of the PE 3.3 quick start guide---the Windows track.
-This document is a continuation of the introductory [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with Puppet modules, module development, and additional PE features for your Windows agent nodes.
+Welcome to part two of the PE 3.3 Quick Start Guide---the Windows track.
+This document is a continuation of the introductory [Quick Start Guide](./quick_start.html), and is a short walkthrough to help you become more familiar with Puppet modules, module development, and additional PE features for your Windows agent nodes.
 Follow along to learn how to:

 * Modify a module obtained from the Forge
 * Write your own Puppet module